andreaMolteni/softtek_test/docs/installation.md

 - composer -v

 ### necessary commands
-To use the script you need to run this command:
+To use the script you need to run this command in the project folder:
 - composer install

 ## Ambient configuration with Docker: